 This post is just a high level overview of important sections your company information security policy should have.
 There are many more nuances and specifics around this, and other policies that you should understand if you plan on doing business online.

 Kader Law can help you navigate and draft information security, and other policies.
-If you need legal assistance, choose a time below to schedule a free initial consultation.
-If you have a question, feel free to contact us.
+If you need legal assistance, feel free to contact us.

 This post is not legal advice, and does not establish any attorney client privilege between Law Office of K.S.
 Kader, PLLC and you, the reader.